 Infant development: Milestones from 7 to 9 months

-Your baby might surprise you with how quickly he or she is picking up new skills.
+It might surprise you how quickly your baby is picking up new skills.
 Infant development milestones for a 7- to 9-month-old include sitting, standing and laughing.By Mayo Clinic Staff

-As your baby becomes more mobile and inquisitive, infant development takes off.
+As your baby becomes more mobile and curious, infant development takes off.
 It might seem that your baby learns something new every day.
-Understand your baby's next infant development milestones and what you can do to promote his or her growth.
+Understand these next milestones and what you can do to promote your baby's growth.

 What to expect